-Students with disabilities are encouraged to study abroad through NAU.
+Students with visible and non-visible abilities are encouraged to study abroad through NAU.
 Students registered with Disability Resources at NAU who are eligible for on-campus accommodation may also be eligible for overseas accommodation when it can be arranged.

 You may voluntarily disclose your needs to education abroad staff or Disability Resources following admission to a program, so appropriate arrangements and reasonable accommodations can be made in advance.

 Remember that other cultures may provide disability access in a different way—learn about what types of accommodation are typically provided in your host country, and be flexible and open to different ways of accommodating your disability.